carlf/carlf.github.io/content/posts/blogging_with_org_and_hugo.md

 {{< /highlight >}}

-This configures ox-hugo by telling it where the markdown should be exported to, what secion the top-level headings should be exported to, and to use the highlight shortcode rather than the triple-backtick code fence.
+This configures ox-hugo by telling it where the markdown should be exported to, what section the top-level headings should be exported to, and to use the highlight shortcode rather than the triple-backtick code fence.
 Since my blog is configured using the default code highlighter, I went with `nil` here but you could just as easily set it to `t`.